THE EXPRESS IMAGE OF GOD’S PERSON

-Similarly, the Mosaic Law was not a perfect witness for God, or a perfect representation of God’s person.
-Undoubtedly, the Law God gave the people of Israel through Moses clearly revealed God’s moral standards and God’s displeasure against sins.
+Similarly, the Mosaic Law was not a perfect witness for God or a perfect representation of God’s person though it clearly revealed God’s moral standards and God’s displeasure against sins.

-But, the Mosaic Law was not the very expression of God’s being, person, or character.
-The Lord Jesus revealed this by stopping the Jews from executing the verdict of the law on the woman who was caught in the act of adultery.
+The Lord Jesus revealed that the Mosaic Law was not the very expression of God’s person, nature or character by stopping the Jews from executing the verdict of the law on the woman who was caught in the act of adultery.

 3 Then the scribes and Pharisees brought to Him a woman caught in adultery.
 And when they had set her in the midst,

 4 they said to Him, “Teacher, this woman was caught in adultery, in the very act.

 5 “Now Moses, in the law, commanded us that such should be stoned.
 But what do You say?”